 Guiding Your Loved One Toward Healing and Recovery

-Are you concerned about a loved one you think or know, is in throes of an addiction (or any other mental health issue, i.e. behavioral or emotional instability, psychosis, depression…)?
+Are you concerned about a loved one you think or know is in the throes of an addiction (or any other mental health issue, i.e., behavioral or emotional instability, psychosis, depression…)?

-Are you feeling powerless?
-Facing a crisis and you don’t know what to do?
-Standing by helplessly watching someone you love on a path of self-destruction?
+Are you facing a crisis, and you don’t know what to say or do?
+Feeling powerless?
+Standing by helplessly watching someone you love spiraling down, destroying their lives and relationships?

 What is an intervention?

-The family comes together in a concerted and coordinated effort to express love and support their loved one to seek the help they need to get their lives back on track.
+The family comes together in a concerted and coordinated effort to express love and support to get their loved one to seek the help they need to get their lives back on track.
 It’s a tightly structured process that can take several hours to complete, sometimes over the course of days, that shines a light on the denial and breaks the code of silence that had perpetuated the addiction.

 The family members are given the time and space to begin talking about their feelings towards their loved one, their most painful memories, how they and their relationships with their loved one have been impacted, and to rehearse what they will have to say to their loved one in support of their seeking the help they need after the intervention.
-Afterward, the loved one is present for everyone to speak their mind directly, and afterwards the loved on will have the space to respond to what was said and heard.
+Afterward, the loved one is given the space to respond to what was said and heard.

-Feel free to set up a brief time to assess your situation, see what direction to go and next action steps.
+Feel free to set up a brief time for us to assess your situation and next action steps.